twoodman/th-fewd-project-4/README.md

 **Full changes made on June 3rd-5th 2017:**

-- Killed off jQuery and rewrote with vanilla JS (ES6)
+- Killed off jQuery and rewrote with vanilla JS (ES6) using standard convention
 - Changed naming of module classes from 'woodbox' to 'boxx'
 - Modified a few styles.
 Nothing drastic, things like changing opacity of overlay background to be slightly lighter, etc.
 - Removed gallery item animation on search